Kasimkkn/swing-trader/README.md

 1. Wishlits addin featured with deleting
 2. My portfolio where ill add my stock with qty, buying price and status of  sold / hold and same modal will open where selling price will be added and status must change to sold
 3. A portfolio page with all the active purchase, sold, profit, loss management Ui and history of stocks
-4. A bottom nav on mobile devices and sidebar on big devices than mobile with menu like today, analyse, portfolio, wishlist

 # Swing Trader
 ## ✓ 1 — High-level architecture